osrswiki/osrswiki-android/tools/readme.md

 ```
 This will create `map_floor_0.mbtiles`, `map_floor_1.mbtiles`, etc., and place them directly in the Android app's assets folder (`app/src/main/assets/`).

-### Step 4 (Optional): Extract POI Data
+### Step 5 (Optional): Extract POI Data

-The `extract_pois.py` script parses a local copy of the RuneLite source code to extract locations for various points of interest (dungeons, shortcuts, etc.).
-This supplements the native game icons.
+The `extract_pois.py` script parses a local copy of the RuneLite source code to extract locations for various points of interest.

-**Note:** This currently extracts only a subset of all possible POIs.
-A future enhancement will be to also dump the native map icons directly from the cache.

 ```bash
 # This script assumes a checkout of the RuneLite repo at /home/miyawaki/runelite
 python3 extract_pois.py
 ```
 This generates `pois.json` in the `tools/` directory, which should then be copied to the Android app's assets.

----

-## Android App Integration

-- **Raster Tiles**: The generated `map_floor_N.mbtiles` files are copied from the app's assets to its internal storage on first launch.
-They are then loaded as `RasterSource`s in MapLibre.
-- **POI Data**: The `pois.json` file will be loaded by the app, converted to a GeoJSON FeatureCollection, and rendered on the map using a `SymbolLayer`.
-- **Coordinate System**: The app uses a simple projection to map the game's pixel coordinates to the `LatLng` system used by MapLibre's camera and bounds.
-This logic is contained within `MapFragment.kt`.